-SRRTTF will pay for the project.
+SRRTTF will pay for the project with funding in part by an Ecology contract and state funds.
 Redband Trout collection by WDFW and associated costs are itemized in Table 3.
 Table 4 includes the overall project budget.

 Table 3.
 Budget for Redband Trout sample collection.